akhil4898/git_repo/readme.md

-# This is our readme file for this git and github project.
+# finance_project
+So this the finance project on github, This is just for testing purpose.
+We have updated the file one time. adding this repo to another.